sanjacob/jsan.ch/content/posts/flash-nrf52-with-pi-debug-probe.md

 +++
 title = "Programming an nRF52 with the Raspberry Pi Debug Probe" description = """
+  How to program an nRF52 chip with the RPi Debug Probe
 """
 type = ["posts","post"]
 tags = [